Ted Arnott: 2010s

 In November 2016, Arnott announced his intention to run in the 2018 provincial election.
 On June 7, 2018, he was re-elected to the Ontario Legislature representing Wellington-Halton Hills, receiving 31,659 votes or 54% of the ballots cast by voters.
-On election night, he gave credit to his outstanding campaign volunteers for the win.
 Across the province, the Progressive Conservative Party of Ontario won the election.

 On July 11, 2018, Arnott was elected as Speaker of the Ontario Legislature on the first ballot.

 In the early months of the 42nd Provincial Parliament, Arnott struggled visibly in his new role.
 With a large number of newly elected MPPs routinely trading insults across the floor, his efforts to gain control of the raucous House were often drowned out by the noise.